Red-Hat-EMEA-SSA-AppDev-Team/3scale-toolbox-demo/README.md

     ![](./images/3scale_product_applicationplans.png)

-    You can drill down into the details of each application plan to verify all the configurations that have been.
+    You can drill down into the details of each application plan to verify the configurations that has been applied.
 For instance, the details of the `Basic` are shown below.

     ![](./images/3scale_product_basicplan.png)